 At Kingsbury High School we recognise that our curriculum is vital in preparing our young people for future success.
-We, therefore, offer all our students a curriculum which is full of opportunities and challenge that will enable them to develop the knowledge and skills they will need throughout life.
+We are very proud of the broad, rigorous curriculum we offer all our students which is full of opportunities and challenge that will enable them to develop the knowledge and skills they will need throughout life.

-The Transition Stage is Year 7.
-Students join us from our feeder Primary Schools – Fryent Primary School, Kingsbury Green Primary School, Oliver Goldsmith Primary School and Roe Green Junior School – as well as a number of other local Primary Schools in and around Brent.
-Students are based at our Lower School site at Bacon Lane.
-At this stage we focus on helping students to build on their learning from Primary School as they develop subject specific knowledge and skills.
-Students who have arrived to us not having met the expected standard in their Key Stage 2 SATS are placed in smaller classes and follow a differentiated curriculum in order to get them caught up with their peers by the time they reach Year 8.
+At this stage, we focus on helping students to build on their learning from their primary schools as they develop subject specific knowledge and skills.
+Students who need further support with their learning are placed in smaller classes for core subjects and follow a differentiated curriculum in order to support them to catch up with their peers by the time they reach Year 8.

-Students begin the Examination Stage in Year 10, when they move to the Upper School at Princes Avenue.
-The vast majority of students follow an English Baccalaureate (EBacc) curriculum – English Language, English Literature, Mathematics, Sciences, a Language and Geography/History.
-An alternative pathway is provided for students who may struggle to access the full EBacc curriculum.
-Students gain their first qualification in Year 10 – Religious Studies GCSE - with the remaining qualifications achieved in Year 11.
+Students begin this stage in Year 10, when they move to the Upper School at Princes Avenue.
+Students are placed on a 'guided pathways' based on their prior attainment.
+In addition to the core curriculum, students are able to choose some further subjects that they would like to gain qualifications in.
+Students gain their first qualification in Year 10 – Religious Studies GCSE – with the remaining qualifications achieved in Year 11.

-The final part of the Kingsbury Curriculum is the Advanced Stage in the Sixth Form.
+This is the final part of the Kingsbury Curriculum in the Sixth Form.
 We offer a wide range of A Level subjects which are linear, two-year courses.
-The Option Columns structure enables students to construct an individual programme according to their aims and interests.
-The Access to A-Levels pathway is for students who attain slightly lower (around 4s and 5s) than required grades at GCSE for A-Level study, but who still want to achieve these qualifications.
+The option columns structure enables students to construct an individual programme according to their aims and interests.